Tennis Australia: Matches organised by Tennis Australia

-Tennis Australia and its Member Associations are committed to embracing diversity.
+Tennis Australia and its member associations are committed to embracing diversity.
 Tennis Australia provides an environment in which people of diverse backgrounds can participate and feel comfortable.
-It organizes Tennis tournaments for the Deaf & Hard of Hearing, Intellectual Disability or Autism, Blind & Low Vision, Wheelchair Tennis, and more.
+Tennis Australia organises tournaments for people that have conditions such as deaf and hard of hearing, intellectual disability or autism, blindness and low vision, wheelchair tennis, and more.

-Moreover, as Tennis Australia aims to create a discrimination-free environment, it has published a book called ‘Tennis: Everybody Everywhere’.
-The booklet outlines the scenarios of discriminator language and behaviors as well as provides practical solutions to deal with participants from diverse backgrounds.
+Moreover, as Tennis Australia aims to create a discrimination-free environment, it has published a book called Tennis: Everybody Everywhere.
+The booklet outlines the scenarios of discriminator language and behaviours as well as provides practical solutions to deal with participants from diverse backgrounds.

 Furthermore, Tennis Australia along with its Member Associations supports the participation of Aboriginal and Torres Strait Islanders through funding and promoting Indigenous Tennis Program (ITP).
-The ITP organizes programs that offer tennis coaching to the Indigenous communities.
+The ITP organises programs that offer tennis coaching to the Indigenous communities.
 The ITP employs a holistic approach to support Indigenous Australians to become officials, coaches, and administrators.
 This ultimately ensures the interested participants have a satisfactory and safe tennis experience.
 Moreover, Tennis Australia holds an annual National Indigenous Tennis Carnival at the Darwin International Tennis Centre in which participants of all potential ages 10–18 are able to get involved.
 The carnival aims to celebrate the culture, music, and food through Tennis.

-Tennis Australia - Awards
+Awards

 The awards issued by Tennis Australia include the Newcombe Medal, Spirit of Tennis, Coaching Excellence – Performance, Coaching Excellence – Club, Coaching Excellence – Development, Junior Athlete of the Year, Most Outstanding Athlete with Disability, Volunteer Achievement Award, Most Outstanding 30+ Tennis Senior, Excellence in Officiating, Most Outstanding Tennis Club, Most Outstanding Australian Ranking Tournament, Most Outstanding Professional Tournament and Most Outstanding School.

 Tennis Australia has been following a new nomination process since 2016.
 The award winners across the nations are automatically nominated for their equivalent national award.
 The selection panel then determines the finalists for each Tennis Australia award category.